Area Guide

 Ren's Note

-Kyoto ramen = Kyoto Shoyu = Daiichi Asahi and Shinpuku Saikan, that's just one aspect.
-Kyoto also gave birth to Tenkaippin and nurtured the recent chintan-kei.
-All of them are authentic Kyoto ramen.
+Kyoto ramen equals Kyoto shoyu equals Daiichi Asahi or Shinpuku Saikan – that's just one side of the story.
+Kyoto gave birth to Tenka Ippin, and Kyoto nurtured the recent Chintan styles – all of them are authentic Kyoto ramen.

-A few minutes' walk from Kyoto Station's Hachijo Exit, you'll find two ramen shops that have operated side-by-side for over 80 years: Shinpuku Saikan Honten, founded in 1938, and Honke Daiichi Asahi Honten, founded in 1947.
-These two establishments embody the very history of Kyoto ramen.
+Just a few minutes' walk from Kyoto Station's Hachijo Exit, you'll find two ramen shops that have been operating side-by-side for over 80 years: Shinpuku Saikan Honten, founded in 1938, and Honke Daiichi Asahi Honten, founded in 1947.
+These two shops are the very history of Kyoto ramen itself.

-Common to both shops is a unique Kyoto style featuring a deep, dark shoyu (soy sauce) soup that appears almost black, the sweetness of seabura (pork back fat), and straight thin noodles.
-While Tokyo's shoyu ramen often aimed for a "chintan (clear soup) and tanrei (light and refined)" profile, Kyoto's shoyu developed as a powerful bowl that excels in the "overlap of tonkotsu (pork bone) and shoyu richness" (the overall landscape of shoyu ramen is covered comprehensively in our Shoyu Ramen Complete Guide).
+Common to both shops is a deep, jet-black shoyu (soy sauce) broth, the sweetness of pork back fat (seabura), and straight thin noodles – a style unique to Kyoto.
+While Tokyo's shoyu ramen aimed for a 'Chintan (clear broth) / Tanrei (light)' profile, Kyoto's shoyu ramen developed as a powerful bowl that relies on the 'overlap of rich tonkotsu (pork bone) and shoyu' (the overall landscape of shoyu ramen is explained comprehensively in our Complete Guide to Shoyu Ramen).

-In addition to these two shops, the Kyoto Station area is home to other famous, tourist-friendly shops rated ★1, such as Todai Kyoto Shop, Kaidashimen Kitada, and Ginjo Ramen Kubota.
+In addition to these two shops, the Kyoto Station area concentrates famous, tourist-friendly shops rated ★1, such as Todai Kyoto Branch, Kaidashimen Kitada, and Ginjo Ramen Kubota.
 Kyoto Station serves as a perfect starting point to gain an overview of Kyoto ramen's history.

-The DNA of Kyoto Shoyu ramen has spread throughout the city.
-In Yamashina Ward, Ramen Ten (from the Daiichi Asahi / Ramen Fuji "Asahi-kei" lineage), which has been operating for over 30 years, and Yonakiya (old-fashioned shoyu tonkotsu) continue to uphold this lineage.
-About 40% of Kyoto shops listed on our site are tagged as shoyu-kei, making it the largest faction and confirming Kyoto's identity as a shoyu city.
+The DNA of Kyoto Shoyu has spread throughout the city.
+In Yamashina Ward, Ramen Ten (of the 'Asahi-kei' lineage from Daiichi Asahi and Ramen Fuji), which has been operating for over 30 years, and Yonakiya (old-fashioned shoyu tonkotsu) uphold the same lineage.
+Roughly 40% of the Kyoto shops listed on our site are tagged as shoyu-kei, making it the largest faction and confirming Kyoto's identity as a shoyu city.

 Dr. Hiro